There are several ways in which you can access medical services in an emergency (urgences).

 The main emergency medical services in France are provided by the SAMU – Services d’Aide Médicale Urgente.

-The SAMU can be contacted by simply dialling the number ‘15’ on your fixed telephone line.
-If you are ringing from a mobile phone the number is 112.
+**The SAMU can be contacted by simply dialling the number ‘15’.

 There is no national public ambulance service in France so transport to hospital will be arranged either via a private ambulance service, a hospital life-support vehicle, through the fire and rescue service (les sapeurs-pompiers or, if necessary, through a medical helicopter.